We have developed a series of FAQs to summarise the situation for IP protection in the UK and Europe after Brexit.

 2) “Has the UK left the European Union?”

-3) “Will businesses need to re-file their patents in the UK, once the UK leaves the EU?”
+3) “Will businesses need to re-file their patents in the UK, now that UK has left the EU, or after the transition period expires?”

 For future applications, it is also important to note that the existing systems for applying for patents in respect of the UK will not be affected.
 This means that you can continue to pursue patent protection in respect of the UK by: